yunz-dev/2025-recruitment-technical-assessment/platforms/README.md

-# DevSoc Subcommittee Recruitment Platforms Technical
+# DevSoc Subcommittee Recruitment: Platforms
 Your task is to send a direct message to the matrix handle `@chino:oxn.sh` using the Matrix protocol.
 However, this message must be sent over a self hosted instance such as through the Conduwuit implementation or the slightly more complicated Synapse implementation.

 For this to work your server must be federated, but you do not have to worry about specifics such as using your domain name as your handle (a subdomain will do!) or have other 'nice to have' features.
 Just a message will do!